parisodlab/dry-guide/docs/data-organization.md

 - **Use p910 only to access network drives;** do not store long-term data on the `/media/Data` drives.
 - **Back up important data** using the BACKUP folder on p910 to ensure secure, automated backups.

-Following these guidelines helps maintain data integrity, ensures reproducibility, and makes data management more efficient for everyone in the lab.
-For any questions or additional support, please reach out to your lab administrator.